AndrewJBateman/angular-api-project/README.md

 # Angular API Project

 * App using a DataService with httpClient to get json data from an external API.
+It also submits a simple Contact form.

 *** Note: to open web links in a new window use: _ctrl+click on link_**